As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 - 4-wheel disc brakes

 That load-specific range claim is more useful than the generic 40-mile claims many brands throw around for 6-passenger carts.
-If your household really needs all passengers facing forward, the Rover XXL is one of Denago's strongest arguments against paying more for a Yamaha Drive2 Concierge 6 or similar legacy-brand cart.
+If your household really needs six seats, the XL6 or XXL is one of Denago's strongest arguments against paying more for a Yamaha Drive2 Concierge 6 or similar legacy-brand cart.

 Denago Pricing and Warranty